 What Are Eating Disorders?

-Eating disorders are serious mental health conditions that involve disordered eating behaviors and preoccupations with food, body image, and weight.
+Eating disorders are severe mental health conditions that involve disordered eating behaviors and preoccupations with food, body image, and weight.
 Common types of eating disorders include anorexia nervosa, bulimia nervosa, and binge eating disorder.

 Key symptoms of eating disorders include: